-The original idea of a “Statue of Responsibility” was the vision of Dr. Viktor E. Frankl, a holocaust survivor who went on to publish the best-seller “Man’s Search for Meaning,” which today is considered to be among the top 10 most influential books in the U.S. In this work published in 1946.
+The original idea of a “Responsibility Monument” was the vision of Dr. Viktor E. Frankl, a holocaust survivor who went on to publish the best-seller “Man’s Search for Meaning,” which today is considered to be among the top 10 most influential books in the U.S. In this work published in 1946.

 -Dr. Viktor E. Frankl

 The realization of this vision started when Dr. Viktor E. Frankl met Dr. Stephen R. Covey, educator, businessman, and bestselling author of the “The 7 Habits of Highly Effective People.”
 They decided it was time to move past conversation.
 ACTION is what created the Responsibility Foundation of today.

 In time, the Responsibility Foundation was formed and evolved into what it is today.
 The scope of the project has also expanded from simply building a statue to launching an entire Responsibility movement.
 This project moves forward with urgent speed so the message of Responsibility can be amplified throughout the world.
 We invite all the world to join with us.